Flia

+Tradition

-March 17 is recognized as "Flia Day" in which families invite their relatives for preparing and eating flia.
+March 17, which falls within the traditional Albanian festivities of Verëza (spring equinox), is recognized as "Flia Day" in which families invite their relatives for preparing and eating flia.
+It is assumed that flia began to be prepared by Albanians for Verëza as a sacrifice to the Sun-god.

+Preparation

-Flija requires very simple ingredients: flour, water, butter, yogurt, eggs, oil, nuts and salt.
+Flia requires very simple ingredients, although it takes a rather long time to prepare.
+The ingredients are flour, water, butter, yogurt, eggs, oil and salt.
+Some variations use kaymak as the filling instead.
 The main ingredients (flour, water and salt) are mixed together until they become like pancake batter.
-Layers of batter are baked using a saq which is a spherical metal lid used for baking.
+Flija is not a sweet dish, and is instead a savory main course dish eaten usually during lunch or dinner.
+Layers of batter are baked using a saq, a spherical metal lid used for baking.